H-Software/Zabbix-Template-Linux-LXC/README.md

 A. Requirements
 --

-Templates were developed with Zabbix 2.0.x on CentOS 6 x86_64.
+Templates were developed with Zabbix 2.0.x on Debian 7 x86_64 (turnkey linux).

 B. Installation
 --